 Is it always the other driver’s fault if I am rear-ended in a collision?

-In this situation, the blame will almost always be put on the driver who hit the car in front of them, as the law expects drivers to keep a safe distance behind the other vehicle even in the case of sudden stops or movements.
-It is also one of the easiest accidents to prove fault in because the damage in the front of the car and in the back of the vehicle that was hit shows a clear path on how that crash occurred.
-The only variation on this type of situation is when a car hits another car from behind who then, in turn, hits the car in front of them.
-Since they could not possibly have avoided this the person who started the chain of events will be the one considered at fault.
+In this situation, the blame will usually be put on the driver who hit the car in front of them, as the law expects drivers to keep a safe distance behind the other vehicle even in the case of sudden stops or movements.
+A variation on this type of situation is when a car hits another car from behind who then, in turn, hits the car in front of them.
+If the middle vehicle could not have avoided the collision, the person who started the chain of events will usually be the one considered at fault.

-If a car is making a left turn will they always be considered to be at fault for the accident?
+If a car is making a left turn into oncoming traffic will they always be considered to be at fault for the accident?

-It almost every case a car making a left turn will be considered liable for an accident to a car who was going straight in the other direction.
-This may not be the case if the other vehicle traveling straight was driving too fast or if they ran a red light, but in general, the car making the left turn will always be considered at fault.
+Usually, a car making a left turn into oncoming traffic will be considered liable for an accident to a car who was going straight in the other direction.
+This may not be the case if the other vehicle traveling straight was, for example, driving too fast or if they ran a red light, but in general, the car making the left turn will be considered at fault.

 What happens if the other driver shares some of the blame for the accident as well?

-Depending on the state you live in the amount of blame each driver can take for an accident can drastically change the amount of compensation they may receive for the event.
+Depending on the state you live in, the amount of blame each driver can take for an accident can drastically change the amount of compensation they may receive for the event.
 Some states allocate the damages according to the percentage that each party was at fault while some states do not allow a person to collect any monetary amount if they are proven to be at fault for any percentage of the accident that occurred.
+For example, in New Jersey, generally, a driver found to be a certain percentage at fault for an accident will have their recovery reduced by that percentage.
+However, if the driver is found to be more than 50% at fault for the accident, the driver will be barred from recovery.
 It is because of these intricate details that it is always best to contact a knowledgeable attorney who will be more familiar with the laws in your state.

 Contact New Jersey Car Accident Lawyers Today